-- 14.1.1 Reserves owing on a parcel of land shall be provided as: - a) Municipal reserve, school reserve, or municipal and school reserve; - b) Money in place of reserve land; or - c) A combination of land and money. - 14.1.2 Provision and allocation of reserves shall be determined in the adopted Local Plan, where required, and implemented at subdivision stage by the Subdivision Authority. - 14.1.3 The dedication of reserves should meet the present or future needs of the Plan Area by considering the recommendations of this ASP, applicable parks and recreation master plans and policies, the Local Plan, and/or the school board(s). - 14.1.4 Where the opportunity exists to provide connections to an existing or planned active transportation route, municipal reserve dedication in Country Residential areas should be provided by a full dedication of land to facilitate the establishment of fully functional pathways and open space areas within a development. - 14.1.5 The amount, type, location, and shape of reserve land shall be suitable for public use and readily accessible to the public. - 14.1.6 Where a tentative plan of subdivision proposes a recreation commercial use as a component of a country residential proposal, the Municipality shall not consider the proposed recreational use as satisfying the requirements for Reserve dedication and shall require Reserves in accordance with the Municipal Government Act. - 14.1.7 Lands determined to be of environmental significance, but do not qualify as Environmental Reserve, should be protected in their natural state through alternative means as determined by the County. - 14.1.8 Environmental Reserves should be determined by conducting: - a) A Biophysical Impact Assessment report; - b) A geotechnical analysis; and/or - c) Other assessments acceptable to the County.
+- 14.1.1 Reserves owing on a parcel of land shall be provided as: - a) Municipal reserve, School Reserve, or municipal and school reserve; - b) Money in place of reserve land; or - c) A combination of land and money. - 14.1.2 Provision and allocation of reserves shall be determined in the adopted Conceptual Scheme or Master Site Development Plan, where required, and implemented at subdivision stage by the Subdivision Authority. - 14.1.3 The dedication of reserves should meet the present or future needs of the Plan Area by considering the recommendations of this ASP, applicable parks and recreation master plans and policies, the Conceptual Scheme or Master Site Development Plan, and/or the school board(s). - 14.1.4 Where the opportunity exists to provide connections to an existing or planned active transportation route, municipal reserve dedication in Country Residential areas should be provided by a full dedication of land to facilitate the establishment of fully functional pathways and open space areas within a development. - 14.1.5 The amount, type, location, and shape of reserve land shall be suitable for public use and readily accessible to the public. - 14.1.6 Where a tentative plan of subdivision proposes a recreation commercial use as a component of a country residential proposal, the County shall not consider the proposed recreational use as satisfying the requirements for reserve dedication and shall require reserves in accordance with the Municipal Government Act. - 14.1.7 Lands determined to be of environmental significance, but do not qualify as Environmental Reserve, should be protected in their natural state through alternative means as determined by the County. - 14.1.8 Environmental Reserves should be determined by conducting: - a) A Biophysical Impact Assessment report; - b) A geotechnical analysis; and/or - c) Other assessments acceptable to the County.